lenaptv/Detection-of-texts-generated-by-bots/README.md

 This project proposes a solution for task of detection of bot-generated texts in social networks on Russian.
 The task was managed by text-based methods: TF-IDF logistic regression and two types of transformers (both are encoder-only).
 Comparative analysis was done: the best result is finetuned transformer ruBert-base.
-So, this project result is first open-source model for detection of bot-generated texts in social networks on Russian, finetuned on Russian tweets dataset.
+So, this project result is model for detection of bot-generated texts in social networks on Russian, finetuned on Russian tweets dataset.

 For additional details please refer to report in pdf-file and project code in notebook in this repository.